Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

-# How to interpret the miRNAseq report
+# How to interpret the small RNAseq report

 This document describes how to understand the miRNAseq bioinformatics report delivered to you by Zymo.
 Most of the plots are taken from the [sample report](https://zymo-research.github.io/service-pipeline-documentation/reports/miRNAseq_sample_report.html).
 The plots in your report might look a little different.